In this drug factsheet:DIN (Drug Identification Number)

 How does this medication work?
 What will it do for me?

-Ramipril belongs to the class of medications called ACE inhibitors.
+Ramipril belongs to the class of medications called angiotensin-converting enzyme (ACE) inhibitors.
 It is used to treat high blood pressure, alone or in combination with thiazide diuretics (water pills).
 It works by relaxing and opening blood vessels to lower blood pressure.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.